 Meditation, Mindfulness, and PMR

 A 2009 study compared the effects of mindfulness meditation and PMR over five weeks (Agee, Danoff-Burg, & Grant, 2009).
-Analysis of the results found that both therapies are equally effective at reducing stress and offer complementary approaches that can be used alongside one another.
+Both therapies were found to be equally effective at reducing stress and offer complementary approaches that can be used alongside one another.

 Find the approach that works best for you at this point in your life.
-You may find that a combination keeps you more focussed and interested.
+You may find that a combination keeps you more focused and interested.

 A Look at Popular PMR Apps